-Any divorce procedure in PA starts with filling a Complaint Packet, which includes a Notice to Defend and Complaint.
+Any divorce process in PA starts with filing a Complaint Packet, which includes a Notice to Defend and a Complaint.
 In case you decided to have a divorce without a lawyer, you must file a Praecipe for Self-Representation.
-You also would have to fill out some other forms covering marital debts, alimony, and property distribution.
+You may also have to fill out some other forms covering marital debts, alimony, and property distribution.

 How much does a divorce cost in PA?

-The filing fee in Pennsylvania is around $300 and it varies depending on the county.
+The filing fee in PA is around $300 and varies depending on the county.
 The average cost of uncontested divorce when both parties agree with all the aspects of the marriage dissolution is around $11,000 if spouses hire attorneys.
-In case you are planning to have a contested divorce, the costs can easily exceed $20,000.
+In a contested divorce, the costs can easily exceed $20,000.

 How long does a divorce take in Pennsylvania?

 The time it takes to finalize the divorce varies depending on your situation.
-In case both of you agree to split and you reach an agreement on everything related to your divorce prior to initiating it, you only have to wait for 90 days.
-The waiting (separation) period for filing for a unilateral no-fault divorce (where one spouse wants it, the other does not) is currently 1 year.
+In case both of you agree to split and have reached an agreement on everything related to your divorce prior to initiating it, you only have to wait for 90 days.
+The waiting (separation) period for filing for a unilateral no-fault divorce where one spouse wants to end the marriage but the other does not is currently 1 year.

 How long do you have to be a resident of PA state to file for divorce?